google/zetasql/docs/aggregate-dp-functions.md

 Takes an expression and computes the population (biased) variance of the values in the expression.
 The final result is an aggregation across privacy unit columns between `0` and `+Inf`.
-You can [clamp the input values][anon-clamp-explicit] explicitly, otherwise input values are clamped implicitly.
+You can [clamp the input values][dp-clamp-explicit] explicitly, otherwise input values are clamped implicitly.
 Clamping is performed per individual entity values.

 This function must be used with the `ANONYMIZATION` clause and